 autonomy.
 So there were soon plans to enlarge the convent buildings to

-accomodate the growing number of nuns, now numbering thirty-six.
-Work was
+accommodate the growing number of nuns, now numbering thirty-six.

 underway when Giovanni D'Amerigo Benci approached the abbess, Scholastica